NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: NeuronsGym

 \subsubsection{Robot}

-The simulation robot is based on the infantry form of RoboMaster EP.
-The overall architecture of the simulation robot is shown in Fig. \ref{fig_robot}.
+The simulation robot is based on the infantry of RoboMaster EP.
 Since the RoboMaster EP is a commercial product and its mechanical drawings are not open source, we model the core mechanism of the robot, including the chassis part with the Mecanum wheel, the two degrees of freedom gimbal part, and the firing unit.
-For the moving simulation of the chassis, considering the simulation efficiency, we abandon the fully dynamical simulation of driving the robot motion with the friction between the rollers of the wheel and the ground in the simulator, but directly set the robot linear and angular velocities.
+For the moving simulation of the chassis, considering the simulation efficiency, we abandon the fully dynamical simulation of driving the robot motion with the friction between the rollers of the wheel and the ground in the simulator, but directly set the {robot's} linear and angular velocities.
 In order to ensure the consistency of the motion characteristics between the simulator and the physical robot, we build a mathematical model for the simplified part of the speed calculation, so as to realize the influence of many factors on the speed, such as friction parameters, motor characteristics, and control parameters.

 Specifically, for any of the wheels $i$, when the current inputting to the drive motor is $I_i(t)$, the wheel rotational speed $\omega_i (t+1)$ at the next time can be calculated according to the current wheel rotational speed $\omega_i (t)$